What Is The Difference between The PBT And The Breath Test At The Station?

 There are accuracy limitations on PBTs.
 They are not calibrated to the same standards as the breath test machine at the station.

-Is The Result Of The Preliminary Breath Test Admissible In Court?
+Is a Preliminary Breath Test Admissible in Oklahoma Courts?

-The fact that a PBT was administered is admissible in court.
-The fact that a PBT gave the officer probable cause to make a DUI arrest is also admissible in court.
-What is not admissible in court is the actual numerical output from the PBT.
-For example, if somebody blows a 0.10 on the PBT, that 0.10 number can’t be entered into evidence.
+The administration of a PBT or its result is not currently admissible in Oklahoma courts.
 This is because the PBT is not considered reliable enough to use in the criminal prosecution against somebody.
 Its use is not standardized, and it’s not calibrated to the degree that the Intoxilyzer is.

 Source: NHTSA’s 2015 DWI Detection and Standardized Field Sobriety Testing student manual